rticommunity/nano-agent/doc/installation.rst

-When building |RTI| |NANO_AGENT| with CMake, you can take advantage of the generated ``install`` target to copy all generated build artifacts to your desired location.
+When building |RTI| |NANO_AGENT| with CMake, you can take advantage of the generated ``install`` target to copy all build artifacts to your desired location.

 .. _section-install-client: